 I, honestly, didn’t know much about North Korea.
 Communist and isolated were the words I heard a lot about this country.
 I was excited to see how they were though.

 I was surprised.
-Even though tourists didn’t have much time to mingle with the locals, I could see they were nice and happy people.
-The immigration staff at the airport smiled at me while I silently said “Yeeaaah” having he returned my passport.
+Even though tourists didn’t have much time to interact with the locals, I could see they were nice and happy people.
+The immigration staff at the airport grinned at me while I silently said “Yeeaaah” having he returned my passport.

 - I didn’t see big or fat person, even the soldiers were tiny and short.
 Talking to friends in my group, we agreed that we haven’t seen any good looking guys as well as long hair man.

-I might not deeply know the people to say nothing happen to them, but what I saw was they were like people outside their country who like dancing, singing, and laughing.
-And I am looking forward to seeing them again!
+I might not deeply know the people to say nothing happen to them, but what I saw was they were just like people outside their country.
+They were dancing, singing, and smiling.